arx-research/ers-docs/pages/solidity-api/ERSRegistry.md

 function setNodeOwner(bytes32 _node, address _newOwner) external virtual
 ```

-_ONLY CHIP REGISTRY: Transfers ownership of a node to a new address.
-Owner cannot directly call (unless root node),
+ONLY CHIP REGISTRY: Transfers ownership of a node to a new address.
-ChipRegistry must manage ownership changes for chips in order to keep state consistent between ChipRegistry and ERS._

 #### Parameters